-- (a) Current Ratio is computed as total current assets divided by total current liabilities. - (b) Interest-bearing debt-to-Equity Ratio is computed as the sum of consolidated loans payable and consolidated bonds payable divided by total equity. - (c) Debt Ratio is computed as total liabilities divided by total assets - (d) EBITDA to Total Interest Paid is computed as EBITDA (net income plus interest and other finance charges (including interest expense on financial liability on lease contract), provision for income tax, depreciation, and amortization) divided by total interest paid - (e) Price Earnings Ratio is computed as closing price of the Parent Company's shares of stock divided by actual earnings per share for the years ended December 31, 2021, 2020 and 2019 - (f) Quick Asset Ratio is computed as current assets less Real Estate Inventories divided by current liabilities. - (g) Solvency Ratio is computed as net income before depreciation and amortization (net income plus depreciation and amortization) divided by total liabilities - (h) Interest Coverage Ratio is computed as earnings before interest and other finance charges and income tax (EBIT) divided by interest and other finance charges - (i) Net Profit Margin is computed as net income divided by total revenue and other income.
-The ratios for the years ended December 31, 2019 and 2020 were restated as a result of the adoption of PIC Q&A 2018-12. - (j) Return on Equity is computed as net income divided by total equity. - (k) Asset to Equity Ratio is computed as total asset divided by total equity
+- (a) Current Ratio is computed as total current assets divided by total current liabilities. - (b) Interest-bearing debt-to-Equity Ratio is computed as the sum of consolidated loans payable and consolidated bonds payable divided by total equity. - (c) Debt Ratio is computed as total liabilities divided by total assets. - (d) EBITDA to Total Interest Paid is computed as EBITDA (net income plus interest and other finance charges (including interest expense on financial liability on lease contract), provision for income tax, depreciation, and amortization divided by total interest paid. - (e) Price Earnings Ratio is computed as closing price of the Parent Company's shares of stock divided by actual earnings per share for the years ended December 31, 2022, 2021 and 2020, and annualized earnings per share for the six (6) months ended June 30, 2023. - (f) Quick Asset Ratio is computed as current assets less Real Estate Inventories divided by current liabilities. - (g) Solvency Ratio is computed as net income before depreciation and amortization (net income plus depreciation and amortization) divided by total liabilities. - (h) Interest Coverage Ratio is computed as earnings before interest and other finance charges and income tax (EBIT) divided by interest and other finance charges. - (i) Net Profit Margin is computed as net income divided by total revenue and other income. - (j) Return on Equity is computed as net income divided by total equity. - (k) Asset to Equity Ratio is computed as total asset divided by total equity.